googleforgames/agones/docs/proposals/0000-afp-process/README.md

 ### Git and GitHub Implementation

-AFPs are checked into the Features repo under the `/docs/proposals` directory.
+AFPs are checked into the repository under the `/docs/proposals` directory.

-New AFPs can be checked in with a file name in the form of `draft-YYYYMMDD-my-title.md`.
+New AFPs can be checked in with a file name in the form of `00x-feature-name.md`.
+The corresponding PR should be titled in the format `AFP-00x`, where 00x represents the AFP number.
 As significant work is done on the AFP, the authors can assign a AFP number.
 No other changes should be put in that PR so that it can be approved quickly and minimize merge conflicts.
 The AFP number can also be done as part of the initial submission if the PR is likely to be uncontested and merged quickly.